Nateshbv/Nateshbv.github.io/Contact.md

 ## You can reach me at:

 #211, Dept. of CS&E,
-IIITR, Tranist Campus GEC
+IIITR, Traansit in  GEC Campus
-Yermarus Camp, Raichur, Karnataka - 584135
+Yermaras Camp, Raichur, Karnataka - 584135

 ## You can reach me virtually: